Aliases for PITX3 Gene

 GeneCards Summary for PITX3 Gene

 PITX3 (Paired Like Homeodomain 3) is a Protein Coding gene.
-Diseases associated with PITX3 include Anterior Segment Dysgenesis 1, Multiple Subtypes and Cataract 11, Multiple Types.
+Diseases associated with PITX3 include Cataract 11, Multiple Types and Anterior Segment Dysgenesis 1.
 Among its related pathways are Dopaminergic Neurogenesis.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II core promoter proximal region sequence-specific binding.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and proximal promoter DNA-binding transcription activator activity, RNA polymerase II-specific.
 An important paralog of this gene is PITX2.

 Transcriptional regulator which is important for the differentiation and maintenance of meso-diencephalic dopaminergic (mdDA) neurons during development.
 In addition to its importance during development, it also has roles in the long-term survival and maintenance of the mdDA neurons.
 Activates NR4A2/NURR1-mediated transcription of genes such as SLC6A3, SLC18A2, TH and DRD2 which are essential for development of mdDA neurons.
 Acts by decreasing the interaction of NR4A2/NURR1 with the corepressor NCOR2/SMRT which acts through histone deacetylases (HDACs) to keep promoters of NR4A2/NURR1 target genes in a repressed deacetylated state.
 Essential for the normal lens development and differentiation.
 Plays a critical role in the maintenance of mitotic activity of lens epithelial cells, fiber cell differentiation and in the control of the temporal and spatial activation of fiber cell-specific crystallins.
 Positively regulates FOXE3 expression and negatively regulates PROX1 in the anterior lens epithelium, preventing activation of CDKN1B/P27Kip1 and CDKN1C/P57Kip2 and thus maintains lens epithelial cells in cell cycle (By similarity).